 <file_name pattern="{cad_name}.jt"/>

 </jt_file>

+If the goal is to save the JT files to Teamcenter, then action should be set to “create”, not “none”. “none” will cause the integration to ignore JT files, even when they have already been translated using the embedded translator.

 NB: SolidWorks doesn’t create automatically the JT file; It requires a user action (Teamcenter/ Convert to JT); This must be done after the SolidWorks data got an item ID into Teamcenter; (so you have to save the SolidWorks data first and then generate JT, and then save again)

+True, but it is not required to actually complete the save the first time.
+It is sufficient to (a) Select all rows and press New ID, then reply “yes” to the prompt about renaming models. (b) Cancel the save.
+Now you have all the SW models in your session with the names assigned by Teamcenter, and the JT translation will produce JT files with the correct names.

-NB: By default, swim.xml is not configured for JT file saving into TeamcenterJT translation for all parts within an assembly
+NB: By default, swim.xml is not configured for JT file saving into Teamcenter

+This is true, the default choice in the SWIM installer is “no action”.
+However this can easily be changed during the installation, and furthermore when we release SWIM 7.0.0 “no action” will be the correct default, since we will have ETS support for SW data at that time.

+JT translation for all parts within an assembly

 In order to have a successful JT translation of all the part within an assembly (loaded into SolidWorks) , you need to set structureOption to “FULL_SHATTER” in the tessSW.config file (JT translator directory; for example: C:\swtojt\etc )